-- (1) Based on the middle of the filing range on the date of this prospectus. - (2) We estimate the expenses of this offering will be approximately \$1,400,000.
+(1) We estimate the expenses of this offering will be approximately \$1,400,000.

-The underwriters propose to offer the shares of Class B common stock directly to the public at the initial public offering price per share set forth on the cover page of this prospectus and to selected dealers at such price less a concession not in excess of \$ per share.
-The underwriters may allow, and these dealers may re-allow, a concession not in excess of \$ per share to certain other dealers.
+The underwriters propose to offer the shares of Class B common stock directly to the public at the initial public offering price per share set forth on the cover page of this prospectus and to selected dealers at such price less a concession not in excess of \$0.195 per share.
+The underwriters may allow, and these dealers may re-allow, a concession not in excess of \$0.0975 per share to certain other dealers.
 After this offering, the public offering price, concession and re-allowance may be changed by the representative.